The Dolphins NRL Bid is committed to building a club that will be immersed in the SEQ community and also appeal to QLD in general.

 DOLPHINS "NRL READY"

 South-East Queensland is one of the fastest growing regions in Australia and findings from a report, authored by Bernard Salt and the KPMG group highlights the population of the Greater Brisbane area has been growing at a rate of 3.2% pa over the last 9 years.
 Between now and 2027 it is predicted Brisbane’s population will increase by 400,000 to a total of over 2,848,000.
-This increase is likely to continue past 2027 at an average rate of 46,000 people pa.
+This increase will continue past 2027.

 The Dolphins NRL Bid is committed to building a club that will be immersed in the SEQ community and also appeal to QLD in general.
 The Dolphins will have a brand strategy that positions the NRL entity as a South Queensland team that plan to play their home games at Suncorp Stadium as Brisbane’s second team.
-The Dolphins have already begun negotiations with Suncorp Stadium management about hiring the venue as a home ground and will also investigate options to potentially play a small number of the games at Dolphin Stadium and the Sunshine Coast Stadium each season.
+The Dolphins have already begun negotiations with Suncorp Stadium management about hiring the venue as its main home ground and will also investigate options to play some games at Moreton Daily Stadium and the Sunshine Coast Stadium each season.

 Unlike other bids, the Dolphins foundations are in place and they are “NRL READY” while also being set up to see future growth and investment once granted entry into the NRL competition.

 The Dolphins are the genuine Brisbane-expansion bid and bring the below key elements to ensure they can compete in the NRL and will not fail: